SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 ### Task 4 - Traffic generation

 ### Task 4 - QUIZ
+* Why one FortiGate is depicted as unhealthy by Azure LB ?
-* Why to access the FortiGates we used NAT rules, and for IPSEC VPN traffic we used Load balancing rules ?
+* Why to access the FortiGates we used NAT rules, and for IPSEC VPN traffic we used Load balancing rules?
-* Why only one FortiGate is answering Azure LB Health Checks
-* In the routing table do you see Spoke11 and Spoke12 CIDRs ?
+* In the FortiGate Branch1 routing table do you see Spoke11 and Spoke12 CIDRs?
-* Why the FortiGates in the Branch don't see the Spoke11 VNET and Spoke12 VNET CIDRs (10.11.0.0/16 and 10.12.0.0/16)

 </details>